KyawZinThant1/Basys3_7_Segment_1_Second_Counter/README.md

 ---
 # 7-Segment Multiplexing
 The four digits are displayed using time-division multiplexing.
-The refresh counter selects one digit at a time at ~763 Hz, making all digits appear continuously lit to the human eye
+The refresh counter selects one digit at a time at ~763 Hz, making all digits appear continuously lit to the human eye.

 # References & Acknowledgements
 Digilent Basys 3 Reference Manual